Jennifer Gross (politician): Abortion

 In November 2023, after Ohio voters approved a measure that would enshrine reproductive rights in the state's constitution, Gross was one of several Republicans who claimed that "[t]o prevent mischief by pro-abortion courts with Issue 1, Ohio legislators will consider removing jurisdiction from the judiciary over this ambiguous ballot initiative.
 The Ohio legislature alone will consider what, if any, modifications to make to existing laws".
 She added, without evidence, that the result was "foreign election interference, and it will not stand."

 Weather

 In October 2024, Gross promoted the theory that the government can control the weather and the Biden administration is directing storms to Republican areas.

 Witchcraft

 On December 1, 2022, Gross invited a local "associate pastor" to cast out witchcraft from the statehouse.

 Dinosaurs

 On February 15, 2025, when asked how long ago did dinosaurs roam the earth, Gross responded, “probably 2,000” years ago.
 She explained that she's a "young earth person."

+Committee assignments

+As of June 2026, Gross serves on the following committees in the Ohio House.